OpenNebula/docs/source/installation_and_configuration/authentication/ssh.rst

     $ ssh-keygen -t rsa

 OpenNebula commands look for the generated SSH keys in the standard location ``$HOME/.ssh/id_rsa``, so it is a good idea not to change the default path.
-It is recommended to protect the private key with a password!
+It's recommended to protect the private key with a password!

-The users requesting a new account have to get a **public key** by running ``oneuser key``.
+Users requesting a new account have to get a **public key** by running ``oneuser key``.
 For example:

 .. prompt:: bash $ auto